-Old-age pension: The pension is equal to 1.33% of covered earnings times the number of years of insurance coverage, according to a point system (the pension is equal to the insured's number of points times the contractual price of a point).
+Old-age pension: The pension is calculated based on a point system.
+The pension is equal to the insured's number of points multiplied by the value of a point at the time of retirement.

 The number of points awarded each month is based on the value of total contributions divided by the reference salary.
-The reference salary is defined annually by the Social Insurance Institute for Old-Age Pensions.
+The reference salary is set annually by the Administrative Council of the Social Insurance Institute for Old-Age Pensions.